mamachanko/cfpush/README.md

  * [ ] I can automatically update the asciicinema recording of the tutorial
  * [ ] I know that the chat application works because it is unit tested
  * [ ] I know the whole deployment works because I can run acceptance tests
+ * [ ] I can rely on CI for the validity of my changes
  * [x] I know that the tutorial will work for users who don't "own" `simple-chat.cfapps.io` and `message-service.cfapps.io`
  * [ ] I get feedback about the tutorial
  * [ ] I know this repository has the [right license](https://choosealicense.com)